-- Reasoning with pupils including advising them about the consequences of their actions; - Verbal reprimand (including advice on how to improve); - Temporary removal from group (within the class or on the yard); - Note in journal from class teacher to be signed by parents; - Text message being sent home. - Email being sent home. - Carrying out a useful task within the school; - Reflection sheet (keep on file by teacher); - Extra classwork/homework - Referral to another teacher/classroom for a period of time; - Verbal communication with parents/guardians - Supervision during lunch breaks in designated area; - Withdrawal of privileges, responsibilities or extra duties; - Recording instances of repeated misbehaviour and referral to the principal; - Formal written communication with parents/guardians as/when necessary. - Formal meeting with parents/guardians - Suspension - Restricted Timetable - Expulsion
+- Reasoning with pupils including advising them about the consequences of their actions; - Verbal reprimand (including advice on how to improve); - Temporary removal from group (within the class or on the yard); - Note in journal from class teacher to be signed by parents; - Text message / email / phone call home. - Carrying out a useful task within the school; - Reflection sheet (keep on file by teacher); - Extra classwork/homework - Referral to another teacher/classroom for a period of time; - Supervision during lunch breaks in designated area; - Withdrawal of privileges, responsibilities or extra duties; - Recording instances of repeated misbehaviour and referral to the principal; - Formal written communication with parents/guardians as/when necessary. - Formal meeting with parents/guardians - Suspension - Restricted Timetable - Expulsion